Public Meeting – March 22, 2023

 Pedestrian Facilities: There is an existing crosswalk located at the South Old 3C intersection; however, there are no pedestrian or bicycle facilities at the Tussic Street intersection or between the 2 intersections.

 Efficiency and Reliability: Traffic volumes have increased steadily over the last 10 years (except for COVID-related drop in 2020).
 Peak-hour delay is notable, though has not reached a critical level yet.
-Continued development and population growth to the north and east is expected to increase both the severity of delays and extend measurable delays into more hours of the day.
+Continued development and population growth to the west, north and east is expected to increase both the severity of delays and extend measurable delays into more hours of the day.

 Traffic engineers used a grading system based on average delay known as Level of Service or LOS, with grades from A (little or no delay) to F (significant delays).
 The 4-way stop at Old 3C is estimated to operate at LOS C or D in peak travel hours with average with overall delay of 15-35 seconds.
 Off-peak hours have little delay.